mikeizbicki/cmc-csci040/README.md

 You may use any online resources you like as references.

+Basically, I'm trusting you all to be adults.
+You are ultimately responsible for ensuring you learn the material!
+So do what will help you learn best.

 *WARNING:*
 All material in this class is cumulative.
 If you work "too closely" with another student on an assignment,